Happy New Year, my fellow freelance writers! I hope you had a fun and productive 2017. Now, let’s talk freelance writing goals for 2018.

-It’s so important to have freelance writing goals.
+Let me start by saying that it’s so important to have freelance writing goals in place.
 I started my biz eight months ago now, and I’ve evolved so much since then in terms of both the theory and practice.
 I still have a long way to go and a lot that I’m aiming for, but I’m definitely in a much better place now than I was originally.

 1. Perfect your pitch.